 The process of company registration in Ireland is similar to that of the United Kingdom.
 Several treaties have been entered for the process of company registration in Ireland with the UK.
 As Ireland is a part of the EU, there are several freedoms which will affect Irish residents.

 Such freedoms are the: The freedom of movement of people, the freedom of movement of goods, the freedom of movement of capital and movement of services.
 Hence due to these freedoms, forming a company in Ireland would be a seamless yet straightforward task for individuals in the EU.

-What is the Main Regulatory Authority for Company Registration in Ireland?
+Main Regulatory Authority for Company Registration in Ireland

 The main regulatory authority for Company registration in Ireland is the CRO (Companies Registration Office).
 As per the CRO, there are different types of entities which carry out business in Ireland.
 Any applicant would have to secure the appropriate license from the CRO to commence activities in Ireland.

 The law which regulates company registration in Ireland is the Companies Act, 2014.
 All the features of a company such as limited liability and independent entity enjoyed by a company come under the provisions of the above act.

 What are the types of Entities under Company Registration in Ireland?

 First and foremost, the applicant has to choose and select a suitable business structure for company registration in Ireland.
 There are different forms of companies that can be registered in Ireland.
 Hence the applicant has to first choose the appropriate form of business structure.